 Interim Containment Action – 3 strategies that can be implemented without informing the Client

-Containment Action 1 – Checking previously implemented corrective actions (PCA)
+Containment Action 1 – Checking previously implemented Corrective Actions (PCA)

 Containment Action 2 – Process parameters verification